smithgeoffrey/go-coop/README.md

 - is the door really up or down as expected
 - what are the temps outside versus inside the coop
 - a live video stream of the run, where the birds spend nearly all of their awake time (when not freeranging in the backyard on weekends)
+- build the app into a binary and run it in a container
+- run another container that serves a resource consumed by the app, maybe a database
+- try to pick up knowledge along the way regarding inter-container networking, shared storage, etc.

 Here's a parts list.
 [2]